Translators of galaxy morphology indicators between observation and simulation: Phase-space distribution

 \section{Phase-space distribution}

 We select another sample galaxy from the NewHorizon simulation, this time without a nucleus component.
-We present in Figure~\ref{FigureA1} the phase-space distribution and the detected GMM components in the same format as in Figure~\ref{fig:Figure2}.
+We present in Figure~\ref{fig:FigureA1} the phase-space distribution and the detected GMM components in the same format as in Figure~\ref{fig:Figure2}.
 As we mentioned in section~\ref{sec:kinematic decomposition}, the phase-space distribution of the detected components is different from that shown in Figure~\ref{fig:Figure2}.
-We also present in Figure~\ref{FigureA2} the spatial distribution of corresponding GMM components in the same format as Figure~\ref{fig:Figure3}.
+We also present in Figure~\ref{fig:FigureA2} the spatial distribution of corresponding GMM components in a similar format to Figure~\ref{fig:Figure3}.
 Note that the GMM analysis detected two warm disks but no nucleus in this galaxy.
 In addition, tidal features are clearly visible in the outer spheroid.